 Cockburn’s

-It’s normal that when you visit, you’ll always see someone working nearby.
-All because, as one of the largest Port wine warehouses in Gaia, there’s always something to do, even when you’re visiting.
+It’s normal that, when you visit, you’ll always see someone working nearby.
+All because, as one of the largest Port wine warehouses in Gaia, there’s always something to do, even during visits.

-This cellar is huge and very beautiful and, if you’re very lucky, you’ll be able to admire the coopers’ room in operation, with the staff repairing the barrels themselves.
+This cellar is huge and very beautiful and, if you’re very lucky, you can also admire the cooper’s room in operation, with the staff repairing the barrels themselves.

-At Cockburn’s you can have your tasting in a large room overlooking the winery or outside on a comfortable terrace set up for this purpose.
+At Cockburn’s you can do your tasting in a large room overlooking the cellar or outside on a comfortable terrace set up for this purpose.
 You can also opt for the Premium tasting in the John Smith room, which is more private and just as spectacular.